Year of the Tiger

 Ansel Parrish (1824 -1891)

 Elder Ansel Parrish, of Berrien County, GA was one of the ablest and best known Primitive Baptist preachers of his time.
-Ansel Parrish joined Pleasant Church at the age of 19, and thereafter dedicated his life to the service of the Primitive Baptist faith.
+Ansel Parrish joined Pleasant Church at the age of 19 and was baptized by Elder Moses Westberry, Jr. He thereafter dedicated his life to the service of the Primitive Baptist faith.
 During the Civil War he ministered to the confederate soldiers in 50th Georgia Regiment at their encampment near Savannah, GA.
 He became a leader among the Primitive Baptists, and preached at many of the churches in the area.
+From the death of Elder William A. Knight in 1860 until 1865, the close of the Civil War, Ansel Parrish served as pastor of Union Church, the mother church of all the Primitive Baptist churches in this section.
+He died January 16, 1891 leaving a widow and seventeen children, and eighty grandchildren.

 Ansel Parrish (1824 - 1891).
 Image courtesy of http://berriencountyga.com/